Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Conclusion and Discussion

 Beyond the ground-state property, our many-body results reveal three characteristic energy scales for topological Hall states: the FM transition temperature ($T_c$), charge activation temperature ($T^*$), and the zero-temperature charge gap ($\Delta_{\nu}$).
-For instance, at $\nu=1$, we find these energy scales to be approximately $T_c\approx9.4$~K, $T^*\approx30$~K, and $\Delta_1\approx211.2$~K (18.2 meV), which closely match experimental values of about 14 K \cite{Cai2023Signatures}, $32\pm 2$ K \cite{Xu2023Observation}, and $162.5\pm11.6$~K ($14\pm 1$ meV)~\cite{Redekop2024Direct}.
-This comparison reconciles experimental contradictions, where the observed charge gaps at low temperature have been found to be more than 5 times greater than the thermal activation temperatures \cite{Redekop2024Direct,Xu2023Observation}.
-Dynamical simulations can offer valuable insights into the observed differences between the scales.
-One possible explanation involves excitons as in-gap bound states.
+The observed charge gaps at low temperature have been found to be about 7 (3) times greater than the thermal activation temperatures for $\nu=1$ ($\nu=2/3$), which is consistent with experiments and resolves a key experimental contradiction \cite{Redekop2024Direct, Park2023Observation}.
+One possible explanation for this observation attributes it to the formation of in-gap excitonic bound states.
 Their proliferation at finite temperature could induce strong fluctuations and renormalization effects, lowering the thermal activation threshold for excitations.
-Similar phenomena have been observed numerically in the topological Mott insulator phase of twisted bilayer graphene~\cite{Chen2021Realization, Lin2022Exciton}.
-Further investigation into the collective excitations in the topological Hall states --- such as excitons~\cite{Mak2022Semiconductor}, rotons, possible graviton modes \cite{Liang2024Evidence} and fractional excitations~\cite{Nakamura2020Direct} --- and their comparison with spectroscopic measurements are left for future studies.
-Lastly, our method facilitates the exploration of exotic non-Abelian fractional excitations, particularly in the recently discovered fractional quantum spin Hall state~\cite{Kang2024Evidence}.
+Similar phenomena have been observed numerically in the topological Mott insulator~\cite{Chen2021Realization, Lin2022Exciton, Lu2024Thermodynamic} and bosonic FCI phases~\cite{lu2024vestigial}.
+Further investigation into the collective excitations in the topological Hall states --- such as excitons~\cite{Mak2022Semiconductor}, magneto-rotons~\cite{Lu_2024}, possible graviton modes~\cite{Liang2024Evidence}, and fractional excitations~\cite{Nakamura2020Direct} --- and the comparisons with spectroscopic measurements are left for future studies.
+Finally, the methodology presented here can, in principle, be used to explore exotic non-Abelian fractional excitations --- particularly in the recently discovered fractional quantum spin Hall state~\cite{Kang2024Evidence}.

-\textit{Note added.---} In preparation of our manuscript, we note a new experimental work~\cite{xu2025signature} that observed a compressible metallic region between $\nu=2/3$ to 1 that breaks spin and valley symmetry, and integer quantum anomalous Hall crystal near $\nu=2/3$ and $3/5$ fillings.
-These experimental observations are consistent with our numerical results here.
+\textit{Note added.---} During preparing our manuscript, we note an experimental work~\cite{xu2025signature} that observed a compressible metallic region between $\nu=2/3$ to 1 that breaks spin and valley symmetry, as well as integer quantum anomalous Hall crystals near $\nu=2/3$ and $3/5$ fillings.
+These experimental observations are consistent with our theoretical results here.
+The unconventional superconductivity observed in this system --- proposed to be chiral superconductivity through weak-coupling approach on a continuum model~\cite{xu2025chiralsc} --- is now ready to be investigated using precision many-body calculations on the moir\'e superlattice model established here.